-- Press and hold down the key until the "SETUP MENU" appears. - 2.
-Press the 🔺 / 💽 keys to select "POS IN-PUT" menu. - Press the right.
-Press the right. - 4.
+- 1. Press and hold down the key until the "SETUP MENU" appears. - 2.
+Press the A / keys to select "POS IN- - 3.
+Press the ⋈ key.
+The transceiver will beep, and the display will be as shown in the illustration on the right. - 4.
 Enter the time in 24 hour format on the UTC time.
-Use the and the microphone's [H/L] key to navigate to each column of the time, then use the in a column of the time, then use the in a column.
-Repeat for each column, to complete the time. - 5.
-Enter the Latitude/Longitude of your vessel location with the same procedure as description above.
+Use the and the microphone's [H/L] key to navigate to each column of the time, then use the keys to select the desired numbers in each column.
+Repeat for each column, to complete the time. - Enter the Latitude/Longitude of your vessel location with the same procedure as description above. - 6.
+To store the data entered, press the key.
+To exit this menu and return to radio mode press the key.